Wednesday, October 25, 2023

 The rider on the Black Horse would be Shahralanoyzan the Persian military Governor of Egypt which position gave him a lot of Economic Power with Egypt having been a main source of the Roman Empire's Bread.

-Death and Hades of course can't be identifies with human figures.
+Death and Hades of course can't be identified with human figures.

 There are strong arguments others have already made for The Two Witnesses being Jewish leaders (probably not Christians), paralleling Zerubbabel and Jeshua in Zechariah.
 In this context they would be Nehemiah Ben Hushiel and Benjamin of Tiberias.